ibm-cloud-docs/BlockStorage/faqs.md

 The following situations can affect the ability to upgrade or expand storage:
 - If the original volume is the Endurance 0.25 tier, then the IOPS tier can't be updated.
 - Older storage types can't be upgraded.
-Ensure that the storage was ordered in an upgraded Data Center that allows for [Expanding Block Storage Capacity](/docs/BlockStorage?topic=BlockStorage-expandingcapacity).
+Ensure that the storage was ordered in an upgraded Data Center that allows for [Expanding {{site.data.keyword.blockstorageshort}} Capacity](/docs/BlockStorage?topic=BlockStorage-expandingcapacity).
 - The permissions that you have in the [{{site.data.keyword.cloud}} console](https://{DomainName}/classic/storage/block){: external} can be a factor.
 For more information, see the topics within [User roles and permissions](/docs/iam?topic=iam-userroles).

 ## Are storage volumes thin or thick provisioned?